Back to articles

 Antibiotics Production

-Various microorganisms are used in industries to produce antibiotics.
-For example, genetically engineered strains of Penicillum chrysogenumare used to produce penicillin.
+Various microorganisms are grown in large fermenters to produce antibiotics.
+For example, strains of Penicillium chrysogenum are used to produce penicillin.
+The large-scale vessels used for this are described in the article on bioreactors.

 To combat drug resistance and to increase the potency of antibiotics.
 Pharmaceutical industries produce semi-synthetic antibiotics, made partly by microorganisms and partly by chemists.